Post updated April 2023

-In order to request an audit reconsideration, a taxpayer must present evidence not considered in the original audit or a completed delinquent return showing a different result.
+To request an audit reconsideration, a taxpayer must present evidence not considered in the initial audit or a completed delinquent return showing a different result.
 In addition, the taxpayer should not pay any assessment, and have exhausted all other options for questioning the IRS’s decision, such as filing a petition in Tax Court.

 - A statement detailing the issues the taxpayer disagrees with

 - Copies of supporting documents for the new evidence, such as Forms 1099, bank statements, or canceled checks

 - Copies of letters, audit reports, and any other correspondence that the taxpayer has received from the IRS

 The IRS generally suspends any collection efforts while it is considering your request.
 While penalties and interest still accrue, the agency is, in effect, giving an extension on debt collection actions.